xaur/decred-proposals/market-makers/analysis-bee.md

 > > Will someone try to monitor the trades and analyze if MM was the real problem, and not the general lack of interest and market awareness (as suggested in [this comment](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/20))?
 >
 > Proving causality is always hard, I can just imagine price rallying or falling and people assuming MM is amazing or the devil.
 Metrics for success have to do with spreads, slippage, and total volume traded. (@jz on [2019-08-18](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/65))

+[CoinMarketBook](https://coinmarketbook.cc/) argues "Market cap is a lie.
+Buy support tells the true story".
+As of 2019-08-19, DCR is #95 in that rating with only $260K of buy support at 10% distance from highest bid price.
+For context: BTC has $360M, ETH $55M, LTC $23M, XMR $9.5M, DASH $5.7M, DOGE $4.6M.

 ### How will MM report?